Vienne, Isère: Roman Vienne

 The oppidum of the Allobroges became a Roman colony about 47 BC under Julius Caesar, but the Allobroges managed to expel the Romans; the exiles then founded the colony of Lugdunum (today's Lyon).
-Ethnarch of Judea Herod Archelaus was exiled here in 6 AD.
+Herod Archelaus, the Ethnarch of Judea, was exiled here in 6 AD.
 During the early Empire, Vienna (as the Romans called it—not to be confused with today's Vienna, then known as Vindobona) regained all its former privileges as a Roman colony.
 In 260 Postumus was proclaimed Emperor here of a short-lived Gallo-Roman Empire.
 Later it became a provincial capital of the Dioecesis Viennensis.

 Vienne became the seat of the vicar of prefects after the creation of regional dioceses, of which the date is still controversial.
 Regional dioceses were created during the First Tetrarchy, 293–305, or possibly later as some recent studies suggest in 313, but no later than the Verona List, which is securely dated to June 314.

-On the bank of the Gère are traces of the ramparts of the old Roman city, and on Mont Pipet (east of the town) are the remains of a Roman theatre, while the ruined thirteenth-century castle there was built on Roman footings.
-Several ancient aqueducts and traces of Roman roads can still be seen.
+On the bank of the Gère are traces of the ramparts of the old Roman city, and on Mont Pipet (east of the town) are the remains of a Roman theatre, while the thirteenth-century castle built on Mont Salomon on the orders of Archbishop Jean de Bernin is said to have been built on the site of a former Roman fort.
+Several ancient aqueducts remain in the Gère valley and parts of Roman roads are preserved (in particular in the city park).

 Two important Roman monuments still stand at Vienne.
-One is the Early Imperial Temple of Augustus and Livia, a rectangular peripteral building of the Corinthian order, erected by the emperor Claudius, which owes its survival, like the Maison Carrée at Nîmes, to being converted to a church soon after the Theodosian decrees and later rededicated as "Notre Dame de Vie."
+One is the Early Imperial Temple of Augustus and Livia, a rectangular peripteral building of the Corinthian order, erected by the emperor Claudius, which owes its survival, like the Maison Carrée at Nîmes, to being converted to a church soon after the Theodosian decrees and later rededicated as "Notre Dame de Vie".
 During the Revolutionary Reign of Terror it was used for the local Festival of Reason.
 The other is the Plan de l'Aiguille, a truncated pyramid resting on a portico with four arches, from the Roman circus.
 Legends from the 13th century mention Pontius Pilate's death in Vienne.
 Later legends held that the pyramid was either the tomb of Herod Archelaus or of Pontius Pilate.

 The vestiges of a temple to Cybèle were discovered in 1945 when a new hospital was built on Mount Salomon and the Ancien Hôpital in the center of town was torn down.
 Subsequent archaeological research conducted in 1965 permitted detailed reconstruction of the floor plan for the temple as well as the surrounding forum and established that the temple was constructed in the first century AD.